Today begins a brand new series, "3 Keys To Unlock Your Gift Of Prophecy”.

 And today, I’m going to start with the first, and most important, of those keys: worship.

-Stop press: since this is a 3 part series, I’ve put together a summary "Blueprint", to help you see where we’re going.
+Since this is a 3 part series, I’ve put together a FREE Blueprint file for you to download, so you can see where we’re going.

 There’s a well known bible verse that I believe reveals something about the gift of prophecy, and it’s this: